Scouse (food)

-Scouse is a type of stew typically made from meat (usually beef or lamb) with potatoes, carrots and onion.
-It is particularly associated with the port of Liverpool; the inhabitants of that city are often referred to as "scousers".

-The word "scouse" comes from lobscouse, a stew commonly eaten by sailors from the whole of northern Europe in the past, and surviving in different forms there today.
+Scouse is a type of stew typically made from meat (usually beef or lamb) with potatoes, carrots, and onions.
+It is particularly associated with the city of Liverpool, to the extent that the Liverpool accent is also widely referred to as "Scouse" and locals as "Scousers".
+The word scouse comes from lobscouse, a dish of meat and ships biscuit commonly eaten by Northern European sailors, and which survives in different forms there today.

 Description

 The food writer Felicity Cloake describes scouse as being similar to Irish stew or Lancashire hotpot, though generally using beef rather than lamb.
 Although ingredients can vary, the essentials are potatoes, carrots, onions and diced meat, gently simmered together.

 A survey by The Liverpool Echo in 2018 confirmed that for the majority of cooks the basic ingredients are potatoes, carrots, onion and chunks of meat, though many advocated the addition of a stock cube, and a few also added other ingredients, such as peas, lentils or sweet potato, and herbs including rosemary, parsley and basil.
 The choice of meat varied: some cooks did not stipulate a particular meat; among those who did, beef was chosen rather than lamb by a majority of nearly two to one.
 (Note: A small minority used pork or tofu.)

 A dish of scouse, with beetroot and crusty bread.

 Although some argue that anything other than beef, potatoes, carrots, and onion is not scouse, others observe that, as a thrift dish, scouse will contain "whatever veg you had [and] the cheapest cuts of meat".
 Some recipes suggest including marrowbones to thicken the stew.
 Proportions of ingredients vary, from equal amounts of meat and vegetables to a 1:5 proportion between meat and potato.
 A meatless version, known as "blind scouse", is also recorded, for people who could not afford meat – and latterly for vegetarians.
 Scouse is often served with pickled red cabbage or beetroot and crusty bread.